-Field Description

-contexts The list of context evaluators.
+Field Description contexts The list of context evaluators.

-properties The list of property evaluators.

-Field Description script An optional script evaluator that is used to do any other processing that may be required, such as setting additional properties in the activity event that are not necessarily derived from message content information. transformer An optional transformer that determines how this information type will be represented within an activity event.
+Field Description properties The list of property evaluators. script An optional script that is used to do any other processing that may be required. transformer An optional transformer that determines how this information type will be represented within an activity event.